happycube/ld-decode/README.md

 Note with WSL2 & Ubuntu, `./` in front of applications and scripts may be needed to run them.

+Use `cd vhs-decode` to enter into the directory to run commands, `cd..` to go back a directory.

 ## ld-tools suite for Windows (Note this is only the tools, not the decoder's)

-The ld-tools suit has been ported to windows, This mainly allows the use of LD-Analyse to view .TBC files, please see the wiki for more information [Windows Tools Builds](https://github.com/oyvindln/vhs-decode/releases)
+The ld-tools suit has been ported to windows, This mainly allows the easy use of LD-Analyse to view .TBC files, please see the wiki for more information [Windows Tools Builds](https://github.com/oyvindln/vhs-decode/releases)

 ## CX Card Setup & Capture